President of Germany: Election

-Past presidential elections
+List of elections

 Qualifications

 The office of president is open to all Germans who are entitled to vote in Bundestag elections and have reached the age of 40, but no one may serve more than two consecutive five-year terms.
-As yet (2022), only five presidents (Heuss, Lübke, von Weizsäcker, Köhler and Steinmeier (in office)) have been elected for a second term and only two of them (Heuss and von Weizsäcker) completed those terms, while Lübke and Köhler resigned during their second term.
+As yet (2025), only five presidents (Heuss, Lübke, von Weizsäcker, Köhler and Steinmeier (in office)) have been elected for a second term and only two of them (Heuss and von Weizsäcker) completed those terms, while Lübke and Köhler resigned during their second term.
 The president must not be a member of the federal government or of a legislature at either the federal or state level.

 Oath

 After taking office the president must take the following oath, stipulated by Article 56 of the Basic Law, in a joint session of the Bundestag and the Bundesrat (it is the only event that demands such a joint session constitutionally).
 The religious references may optionally be omitted.

 I swear that I will dedicate my efforts to the well-being of the German people, promote their welfare, protect them from harm, uphold and defend the Basic Law and the laws of the Federation, perform my duties conscientiously and do justice to all.
 (So help me God.)

 German constitutional law does not consider oaths of office as constitutive but only as affirmative.
 This means that the president does not have to take the oath at the moment of entering office in order to be able to exercise its constitutional powers.
 In practice, the oath is usually administered during the first days or weeks of a president's term on a date convenient for a joint session of the Bundestag and the Bundesrat.
 Nevertheless, in theory a persistent refusal to take the oath is considered to be an impeachable offence by legal scholars.
-If a president is re-elected for a second consecutive term, they do not take the oath again.
+If a president is re-elected for a second consecutive term, he does not take the oath again.